 Why non-Muslims living in the UAE need a Will

-If you are non-Muslim and have assets in the UAE, it is highly recommended that you have a registered non-Muslim Will( DIFC/ UAE/Abu Dhabi) to dictate the division of your assets.
+If you are non-Muslim and have assets in the UAE, it is highly recommended that you have a registered non-Muslim Will( DIFC/ UAE/Abu Dhabi) to dictate the division of your assets as per your wishes.

-If you are living in the UAE or have assets in the region and die without a registered non-Muslim Will, the local Courts will distribute your estate and appoint guardians according to Islamic/Sharia law principles.
+If you are living in the UAE or have assets in the region and die without a registered non-Muslim Will, the local Courts will distribute your estate according to a pre-determined formula and appoint guardians according to Islamic/Sharia law principles.
 The decisions made by the Court may significantly differ to how you would have bequeathed your assets.

-The consequences of having your estate distributed under Sharia law are as follows:
+The consequences of having your estate distributed under UAE law are as follows:

 - your assets, including bank accounts, will be frozen until liabilities have been discharged and then distributed according to a predetermined formula

-- the predetermined formula provides that the wife of the deceased will automatically receive 1/8th of the estate if she has children (the proportions differ if there are no children)
+- the predetermined formula provides that the spouse of the deceased will automatically receive 50% of the assets and any children will receive the remaining 50%

 - the mother of the children does not automatically become the guardian of the children upon the father’s death